bertreb/pimatic-hass/README.md

 ### Configuring the HASS device

 In the Hass device you can add Pimatic devices by there pimatic-id.
 No further configuration is needed.
-Aftr saving the device config, the connection to Home Assistant is established and per pimati device that you added in the device config a compatible device is created in Home Assistant.
+Aftr saving the device config, the connection to Home Assistant is established and per pimatic device that you added in the device config a compatible device is created in Home Assistant.

 The device type of a Pimatic device determines the Home assistant Device type that is created in Home Assistant device.